laMarciana/fluidizer/README.md

     https://github.com/laMarciana/fluidizer/zipball/master

-Put the file contained in the `sass/_fluidizer.scss` in your sass directory and import it from your sass style-sheet:
+Put the file `sass/_fluidizer.scss` in your sass directory and import it from your sass style-sheet:

     @import fluidizer;